- Find a Trail

 The developing Westside Trail in Portland's western suburbs will be a 25-mile paved, multi-use path between the Willamette River to the north and the Tualatin River to the south.
-Currently, about 9 miles are complete with much of the route transversing a scenic Bonneville Power utility corridor.
+Currently, 8 miles are complete with much of the route transversing a scenic Bonneville Power utility corridor.

 The trail will be a recreational gem, connecting many parks, including Tualatin Hills Nature Park and the 5,000-acre Forest Park.
 Along the way, trail-goers will have views of woodlands, wetlands, native prairie grasses, and wildflowers.
 Bird watching and wildlife spotting promise to be popular past times.